Create a Survey in less than 60 seconds!

 From the point of view of buyers:

-AR or augmented reality is how the buyers can visualize the product in context to their surrounding environment.
+AR or augmented reality is how buyers can visualize the product in context to their surrounding environment.
 AR allows the buyers to have a virtual experience of owning and using the product much before making the actual purchase.

 From the point of view of sellers: